Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    In this workflow it is important
    to convey mediadata and metadata that
    assists such active media processing operations.
-   This workflow type is adressed
+   This workflow type is addressed
    in the first profile fmp4 (CMAF) ingest.